cmdviegas/hadoop-spark/README.md

 ⚠️ Note: All cluster parameters — such as the default user credentials, resource allocation (e.g., memory and CPU limits), number of worker nodes, and other deployment-specific settings — are configurable via the `.env` file.
 This file is the primary configuration source for the cluster setup.

-⚠️ Optional (Recommended): Before starting, it is advised to pre-download Apache Hadoop and Apache Spark by running the `download.sh` script.
-This step will speed up the build process.

 #### To build and run:

+⚠️ Optional (Recommended): Before starting, it is advised to pre-download Apache Hadoop and Apache Spark by running the one of the following scripts according to your operating system: `download.sh` (GNU/Linux), `download.bat` (Windows cmd/powershell) or `download.mac.sh` (MacOS terminal).
+This step speeds up the build process; however, it is not mandatory, as all required resources are downloaded during the build.

 ```
 docker compose run --rm gen-compose
 docker compose build && docker compose up